dgeb/jquery-mobile-test/README.md

 Please see the branches of this project to see the different behaviour.

+## jquery-mobile 1.0b1

+In this branch, pages are cached, but are removed from the cache as soon as another one is shown.
+This strategy works well.

 ## MIT LICENSE

 Copyright (c) 2011 Dan Gebhardt